beekeeper-studio/beekeeper-studio/docs/user_guide/query-magics.md

 You can format the results of a SQL query by simply adding some text to the end of your column names.

-For example, to format the the `url` field as a link you'd do this:
+For example, to format the `url` field as a link you'd do this:

 ```sql
 select url as url__format__link from some_table